techidaily/site-some-tips/source/_posts/apples-realm-technology-surpasses-gpt-4-with-revolutionary-on-device-ai-performance-insights-from-zdnet.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://extra-approaches.techidaily.com/new-inside-metaverse-how-to-build-memes-that-pop-online/"><u>[New] Inside Metaverse How to Build Memes That Pop Online</u></a></li>
-<li><a href="https://facebook-clips.techidaily.com/updated-in-2024-leveraging-connected-networks-fb-to-whatsapp-video-sharing-strategies/"><u>[Updated] In 2024, Leveraging Connected Networks FB to WhatsApp Video Sharing Strategies</u></a></li>
+<li><a href="https://fox-links.techidaily.com/new-breakthrough-vloggers-reviewed-the-best-15-youtube-channels-for-product-reviews-for-2024/"><u>[New] Breakthrough Vloggers Reviewed The Best 15 YouTube Channels for Product Reviews for 2024</u></a></li>
+<li><a href="https://screen-mirroring-recording.techidaily.com/new-live-streaming-platforms-analyzing-obs-and-twitch-studio-for-2024/"><u>[New] Live Streaming Platforms Analyzing OBS and Twitch Studio for 2024</u></a></li>
-<li><a href="https://tiktok-clips.techidaily.com/2024-approved-a-guide-to-tiktoks-pfp-acronym-explained/"><u>2024 Approved A Guide to TikTok's PFP Acronym Explained</u></a></li>
+<li><a href="https://extra-support.techidaily.com/2024-approved-spotlight-on-snapchat-a-step-by-step-guide/"><u>2024 Approved Spotlight on Snapchat A Step-by-Step Guide</u></a></li>
-<li><a href="https://some-tips.techidaily.com/expert-tips-establishing-various-connection-points-within-macos-to-boost-your-network-flexibility-and-speed/"><u>Expert Tips: Establishing Various Connection Points Within macOS to Boost Your Network Flexibility and Speed</u></a></li>
-<li><a href="https://some-tips.techidaily.com/immediate-purchase-top-three-apple-innovations-unveiled-at-wwdc-available-now-plus-pre-order-locations/"><u>Immediate Purchase: Top Three Apple Innovations Unveiled at WWDC Available Now + Pre-Order Locations</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/beyond-bits-and-bytes-innovative-tech-insights-from-toms-realm/"><u>Beyond Bits & Bytes - Innovative Tech Insights From Tom's Realm</u></a></li>
+<li><a href="https://some-tips.techidaily.com/discover-the-future-of-finance-with-ms-copilot-your-comprehensive-guide-to-microsofts-revolutionary-ai-chatbot/"><u>Discover the Future of Finance with MS Copilot: Your Comprehensive Guide to Microsoft’s Revolutionary AI Chatbot</u></a></li>
+<li><a href="https://android-location-track.techidaily.com/how-to-detect-and-remove-spyware-on-oppo-reno-9a-drfone-by-drfone-virtual-android/"><u>How to Detect and Remove Spyware on Oppo Reno 9A? | Dr.fone</u></a></li>
-<li><a href="https://review-topics.techidaily.com/in-2024-how-to-stop-life360-from-tracking-you-on-xiaomi-redmi-note-12-5g-drfone-by-drfone-virtual-android/"><u>In 2024, How to Stop Life360 from Tracking You On Xiaomi Redmi Note 12 5G? | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/in-2024-how-does-the-stardust-trade-cost-in-pokemon-go-on-infinix-hot-40i-drfone-by-drfone-virtual-android/"><u>In 2024, How does the stardust trade cost In pokemon go On Infinix Hot 40i? | Dr.fone</u></a></li>
-<li><a href="https://bypass-frp.techidaily.com/in-2024-latest-guide-how-to-bypass-vivo-s17-frp-without-computer-by-drfone-android/"><u>In 2024, Latest Guide How To Bypass Vivo S17 FRP Without Computer</u></a></li>
-<li><a href="https://some-tips.techidaily.com/revolutionary-upgrade-apple-introduces-groundbreaking-option-to-transfer-spotify-playlists-a-closer-look-by-zdnet/"><u>Revolutionary Upgrade: Apple Introduces Groundbreaking Option to Transfer Spotify Playlists - A Closer Look by ZDNet</u></a></li>
-<li><a href="https://data-safeguard.techidaily.com/seamless-idevice-support-package-address-any-ios-challenge-with-ease/"><u>Seamless iDevice Support Package – Address Any iOS Challenge with Ease</u></a></li>
-<li><a href="https://discover-bits.techidaily.com/step-by-step-tutorial-restoring-accidentally-deleted-notes-on-ios-devices/"><u>Step-by-Step Tutorial: Restoring Accidentally Deleted Notes on iOS Devices</u></a></li>
-<li><a href="https://fox-hovers.techidaily.com/steps-to-avoid-automatic-podcast-suggestions-on-spotify-for-2024/"><u>Steps to Avoid Automatic Podcast Suggestions on Spotify for 2024</u></a></li>
-<li><a href="https://youtube-blog.techidaily.com/mers-vs-micro-influencers-which-platform-reigns-supreme-for-brief-videos/"><u>Streamers Vs. Micro-Influencers Which Platform Reigns Supreme for Brief Videos?</u></a></li>
-<li><a href="https://some-tips.techidaily.com/ultimate-buyers-guide-to-the-finest-apple-airtag-wallets-in-2ebytes-of-2024-professional-ratings-and-insights-zdnet/"><u>Ultimate Buyer's Guide to the Finest Apple AirTag Wallets in 2Ebytes of 2024: Professional Ratings & Insights | ZDNet</u></a></li>
-<li><a href="https://some-tips.techidaily.com/unlocking-new-possibilities-the-advantages-of-expanding-iphones-nfc-capabilities-for-third-party-developers-zdnet/"><u>Unlocking New Possibilities: The Advantages of Expanding iPhone's NFC Capabilities for Third-Party Developers | ZDNET</u></a></li>
+<li><a href="https://facebook-videos.techidaily.com/in-2024-unlock-fb-seo-potential-with-keyword-rich-strategies/"><u>In 2024, Unlock FB SEO Potential with Keyword-Rich Strategies</u></a></li>
+<li><a href="https://hardware-help.techidaily.com/managing-several-gmail-profiles-steps-for-linking-multiple-google-logins-to-your-android-device/"><u>Managing Several Gmail Profiles: Steps for Linking Multiple Google Logins to Your Android Device</u></a></li>
+<li><a href="https://some-tips.techidaily.com/mastering-swift-success-with-these-six-agile-methodologies-for-efficient-software-design-by-zdnet-experts/"><u>Mastering Swift Success with These Six Agile Methodologies for Efficient Software Design by ZDNet Experts</u></a></li>
+<li><a href="https://some-tips.techidaily.com/meet-the-future-of-corporate-innovation-with-inteler-gaudi-chip-advanced-ai-for-enterprise-solutions/"><u>Meet the Future of Corporate Innovation with Intel'er Gaudi Chip: Advanced AI for Enterprise Solutions</u></a></li>
+<li><a href="https://some-tips.techidaily.com/navigating-growth-the-journey-of-a-cto-in-scaling-upstack-overflow-into-one-of-the-webs-giants-zdnet/"><u>Navigating Growth: The Journey of a CTO in Scaling Upstack Overflow Into One of the Web's Giants | ZDNet</u></a></li>
+<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-the-best-of-the-web-10-free-online-video-compression-tools/"><u>New 2024 Approved The Best of the Web 10 Free Online Video Compression Tools</u></a></li>
+<li><a href="https://some-tips.techidaily.com/overcoming-gender-barriers-empowering-female-coders-to-thrive-in-technologys-frontier/"><u>Overcoming Gender Barriers: Empowering Female Coders to Thrive in Technology's Frontier</u></a></li>
+<li><a href="https://some-tips.techidaily.com/protecting-python-code-integrity-uncover-the-surge-of-malicious-projects-on-official-repositories-zdnet-analysis/"><u>Protecting Python Code Integrity: Uncover the Surge of Malicious Projects on Official Repositories | ZDNet Analysis</u></a></li>
+<li><a href="https://android-location-track.techidaily.com/top-10-telegram-spy-tools-on-realme-gt-5-for-parents-drfone-by-drfone-virtual-android/"><u>Top 10 Telegram Spy Tools On Realme GT 5 for Parents | Dr.fone</u></a></li>
+<li><a href="https://some-tips.techidaily.com/top-6-leading-cybersecurity-certs-a-comprehensive-guide-by-zdnet/"><u>Top 6 Leading Cybersecurity Certs : A Comprehensive Guide by ZDNet</u></a></li>
+<li><a href="https://some-tips.techidaily.com/transforming-work-how-ai-agents-represent-a-new-era-of-innovation-and-permanent-shifts-in-employment-insights-from-zdnet/"><u>Transforming Work: How AI Agents Represent a New Era of Innovation and Permanent Shifts in Employment - Insights From ZDNet</u></a></li>
+<li><a href="https://some-tips.techidaily.com/understanding-googles-lamda-advanced-chatbot-or-genuine-sentience-explore-with-zdnet/"><u>Understanding Google's LaMDA: Advanced Chatbot or Genuine Sentience?
+Explore with ZDNET</u></a></li>
 </ul></div>

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/S0b9szh8vEk?si=NlGzpJ6MN_SJNk5A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TJCye_oCTTw?si=6bVyBphcSgSFdyuq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->